 Right on the east bank of Lake Lillinonah, this 150-acre park in an undeveloped, hilly landscape is open all year and free to visit.

-A trail about three quarters of a mile long wends its way through wetlands and woodland mixing coniferous and deciduous trees, dropping some 50 metres along the way.
+A trail is about three quarters of a mile long and wends its way through wetlands and woodland mixing coniferous and deciduous trees.

-Mountain bikers love George C. Waldo State Park for 4.5 miles of freshly plotted singletrack on five interconnected trail, all flanked by log and rock features.
+Mountain bikers love George C. Waldo State Park for its 4.5 miles of freshly plotted singletrack.
+This is on five interconnected trails, all flanked by log and rock features.

 9. Southbury Farmers’ Market